psi4/psicode-hugo-website/README.md

 ##### deploy the website

-* push to `master` of this repo and `https://app.netlify.com/sites/admiring-tesla-08529a/deploys` will go to work.
+* push to a branch on your fork, submit a PR, and netlify will build a preview.
+Once merged to `master` of this repo, `https://app.netlify.com/sites/admiring-tesla-08529a/deploys` will go to work.
 Should be up in a couple minutes.